 As in any city please be careful with your belongings when you are out and about.
 You are perfectly safe to walk around these places but be cautious.
 Make sure you know where you are going and don´t wave your expensive camera equipment or jewellery around… (especially Gold chains and chunky yellow gold pieces)

 Most Frequent Incidents

 When I travel always make sure I have valid travel insurance.
-At the moment as a frequent traveller I am using Safety Wing (particularly good for digital nomads or travel bloggers as they are accostumed to location independent clients)
+This is important right now as there are many incidents with lost luggage through European airports for example.
+At the moment as a frequent traveller I am using Safety Wing .
+This policy is particularly good for digital nomads or travel bloggers as they are accustomed to location independent clients.

 If you are robbed in Granada.

 If the worst should happen, you need to report this at the local police station.
 The police report is called a Denuncia.
 This will be useful when you claiming from your travel insurance.
 It could also lead to you recovering some of your items. (yes, this actually happens once in a while)

 How to Get to Granada Police Station:

 There are three stations in Granada.
 City Centre, Zaidin (South) and the main police station in the North of the City.

 City Centre Police Station